Ryflx/clmapi/README.md

 ### **Initial Setup**
 1. Visit `http://localhost:3000/admin.html`
+2. Click "Connect Docusign Account" button
-2. Enter your Docusign CLM API token
+3. Enter your Docusign token (from Postman, CLI, etc.)
-3. Save token (stored securely in browser)
+4. Click "Discover My Accounts" to find your accounts
+5. Select your account from the dropdown
+6. You're ready to use the portal!

+> **Note**: No setup required!
+Just get a token from Postman, CLI, or Developer Console.
+See [OAUTH-SETUP-GUIDE.md](OAUTH-SETUP-GUIDE.md) for detailed instructions.

 ### **Workflow Configuration**
 1. Visit `http://localhost:3000/config.html`